Death of Kevin Hjalmarsson: Criticism of the investigation and media reports

 In Linda Kidane's documentary Mordet på Kevin, broadcast on Sveriges Radio on 2 October 2015, the investigation was presented as a complete success and Kidane confirmed that the two brothers had murdered Kevin Hjalmarsson.
 After Janne Josefsson and other journalists started to look into the case, the documentary was removed from Sveriges Radio's official website.

 In April 2017, Dagens Nyheter published an article that analysed the investigation of Kevin Hjalmarsson's death.
 The article highlighted several faults in the initial investigation, such as how interrogations of the two boys were conducted and how the boys were led through the crime scene.
 The two boys were subjected to extensive interrogations; this was deemed counterproductive by experts on children since it could lead to false confessions.
 Among those with a critical view were psychology professor Ann-Christin Cederborg, who said that the interrogations of the two boys were conducted against all rules concerning how an interrogation should be conducted.
 According to Cederborg, the methods used on the boys produced false confessions.
 The two children were subjected to threats and rewards depending on what they answered during interrogations.
 Neither the boys nor their parents had any legal representation during the entire investigation and interrogations.
 The alleged confessions that led to the closing of the investigation were never recorded on audio or video.

 At the same time that Dagens Nyheter was investigating the case, a documentary by Dan Josefsson, Fallet Kevin, was in production.
 The documentary showed parts of the video interrogations with the boys.
 The first episode of the three-part documentary was broadcast on Sveriges Television on the Dokument inifrån show in 2017, a few weeks after Dagens Nyheter published their first article about the case.

 On 8 May, 2017, the district attorney decided to re-open the investigation into the case.

-On 27 March, 2018, all suspicions against the two brothers were completely dismissed.
-Police also indicated that they now believed Kevin died of an accident.
+On 27 March 2018, all suspicions against the two brothers were completely dismissed.
+Police also indicated that they now believed Kevin died in an accident.

 On 9 March 2022, it was announced at a press conference by justice minister Morgan Johansson that both brothers would be awarded 1 million (SEK) each in damages.
 This was done ex gratia, as it was decided by the government.

 In June 2022, the case was covered in episode 214 of the true crime podcast Casefile.